JeffBelgum/ntp/README.md

 `ntplib` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-See LICENSE-APACHE, and LICENSE-MIT for details.
+See LICENSE-APACHE and LICENSE-MIT for details.